 Nestled in Saitama prefecture, Kawagoe is a true escape from crowded tourist destinations like Tokyo, Kyoto, or Osaka.
 Known as Little Edo, the castle town charm permeates every experience, from the sweetly dubbed Candy Alley to the stunning Railway Museum

-To experience the best of the city, we suggest the Kawagoe Old Town Tour that features the historic Kitain Temple, and the exciting Kumano Shinto Shrine, where you can get your fortune told and experience stone reflexology.
+To experience the best of the city, we suggest a Kawagoe Tour that features the historic Kitain Temple, and the exciting Kumano Shinto Shrine, where you can get your fortune told and experience stone reflexology.
 It's also a great place to get unique souvenirs and treats, including classic sweet potato candies.
 Spring and summer is the best time to tour Kawagoe, as celebrations like the Koedo Kawagoe Spring Festival and the Million Lights Summer Festival take your trip to the next level.

 How Do You Get There?